hamperlgroup/mmmea/README.md

 •	To open images, the macro uses Bio-formats which needs to be added to the list of update sites of Fiji (Help/Update…/Manage update sites).

-•	If ROI segmentation is done via Stardist, Stardist also needs to be added to the list of update sites.
+•	If ROI segmentation is done via Stardist (https://github.com/stardist/stardist), Stardist also needs to be added to the list of update sites.

 •	If ROI segmentation is done via Stardist, a Stardist model is needed. mESCs models are available in the "stardist_models" folder.